montoyamoraga/class-randomness/notes/week1.md

 random.gauss(mu, sigma)

 Gaussian distribution. mu is the mean, and sigma is the standard deviation.
-This is slightly faster than the normalvariate() function defined below.

 ### Poisson and Markov chains